BREAKING

 Kenneth Lee — Analyst, RBC Capital Markets

 Hey, good morning.
-Thanks for taking the question 1.
-On investment management, you saw nearly 5%.
+Thanks for taking the question.
+One on Investment Management, you saw nearly 5%.
 Organic growth in 2025.
 Wondering what your expectations are for organic growth this year and in particular, any.
 Specific products or offerings you see as driving most of that growth.
 Thanks.

 Hi, Ken.
 Yeah, so as you referenced, very pleased with the overall momentum in 2025.
-The 14.6 billion nets net growth, 4.8% really best in a market that still has headwinds.
+The $14.6 billion net growth, 4.8% really best in a market that still has headwinds.
 So very happy with that.
-The theme going into 2026 is say twofold, a longer term, we continue to think about that 2 plus percent organic growth rate assumption.
-We enter 26 with momentum that has allowed us to grow above that.
+The theme going into 2026 is say twofold, a longer term, we continue to think about that 2-plus-percent organic growth rate assumption.
+We enter ’26 with momentum that has allowed us to grow above that.
 And we do expect the first quarter to be positive with good breadth across the domestic market.
 So that’s, that’s good is we really come into the year on our front foot.

 That’s driven by strong investment outcomes.
-If you think about the 1, 3, 5, 7, 10 years, you know, we deliver for our clients and we get rewarded by our clients with net cash flows and that’s still the basis.
+If you think about the 1, 3, 5, 7, 10 years, we deliver for our clients and we get rewarded by our clients with net cash flows and that’s still the basis.
 And I think the performance fees at the end of the year were a testament to that as well.
 As far as where we’re seeing products and channels, not a big change.
 Insurance with fixed income, public and private still a stalwart for us, very strong competitive position.
-We think more broadly in the US institutional space in dc Our target date offerings and partnership and coordination with our retirement business is a good forward look.
+We think more broadly in the US institutional space, in D.C., Our target date offerings and partnership and coordination with our Retirement business is a good forward look.

 Kenneth Lee — Analyst, RBC Capital Markets

-These are important complements to high deductible health care plans.
-But from a net margin perspective, and you know, Heather was alluding to this before, I think it’s true not just within EB, but across the board.
+These are important complements to high-deductible health care plans.
+But from a net margin perspective, and Heather was alluding to this before, I think it’s true not just within EB, but across the board.
 I mean we are constantly finding areas where we’re looking for efficiencies to offset either investments for growth or protect margins where we want to deliver more customer value.
-And so I think when you look at the voluntary line, I would think of slightly higher loss ratios but net margins intact.
+And so, I think when you look at the Voluntary line, I would think of slightly higher loss ratios but net margins intact.

 We’re doing it through pricing execution.
 It is driving stronger persistency in our customer base.
 That’s important.
 And as Mike referenced, we’re creating more efficiencies in the business through investments in claims, automation and AI, which is starting to show itself into the efficiency line.
-And so, you know, really happy with where we are in the EV business as it relates to voluntary 1126 was a positive step.
+And so, really happy with where we are in the EB business as it relates to voluntary 1/1/’26 was a positive step.

 Operator

-Our next question is from Wilma Burgess with Raymond James.
+Our next question is from Wilma Burdis with Raymond James.
 Please proceed.

 Wilma Burdis — Analyst, Raymond James